• Skip to main content

 Instructions

-A Hugo Spritz is traditionally served in a large globe or goblet shaped wine glass but feel free to use the glass of your choice.
+A Hugo cocktail is traditionally served in a large globe or goblet-shaped wine glass, but feel free to use the glass of your choice.

-Gently crush the mint leaves in your hands a few times and then place in glass.
-Fill glass with ice.
+Prepare the mint: Gently crush the mint leaves in your hands a few times, then place them in your glass of choice.
+Add some ice to the bottom of the glass.

-Top with Prosecco and sparkling water.
-Stir gently to combine.
-Garnish with lemon slice and a mint sprig, if desired.
+Finish mixing and serve: Finish off this Hugo Spritz recipe with Prosecco and sparkling water, then stir gently to combine.
+Garnish with a lemon slice and a mint sprig, if desired.

 FAQs